-Figure 4: Map showing Roger Thomas military sites within 300m of the proposed development area
+Figure 4: Map showing Roger Thomas military sites within 300m of the proposed development area.
+The area of the current proposal has been added in green

 Reproduced from the 2003 Ordnance Survey 1:50,000 scale Landranger Map with the permission of The Controller of Her Majesty's Stationery Office, © Crown Copyright Dyfed Archaeological Trust, The Shire Hall, Carmarthen Street, Llandeilo, Carmarthenshire SA19 6AF.
 Licence No AL51842